nigelgold/nigelgold/README.md

 - 👋 Hi, I’m @nigelgold
-- 👀 I’m interested in ... software development and web design.
+- 👀 I’m interested in ...
+CyberSecurity and Software Development.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ...Python
 - 💞️ I’m looking to collaborate on ...
+Security/cloud engineering projects
 - 📫 How to reach me ...

 <!---